-• Your name (or names) and the assignment number should be at the top of each file you modify.

-- Each class and method should have appropriate JavaDoc comments (docstrings if you do it in Python). - If anything is complicated, put a short note in there to help me out if there are any issues.
+- Your name (or names) and the assignment number should be at the top of each file you modify. - Each class and method should have appropriate JavaDoc comments (docstrings if you do it in Python or whatever is appropriate for the language-come ask me if you don't know). - If anything is complicated, put a short note in there to help me out if there are any issues.